Pay for success contracts (e.g. Prizes/SIBs) designed to incentivise new uses for off-patent drugs

 How it Works

 Crowd Funded Cures is an initiative of the Medical Prize Charitable Trust, a registered NZ charity incorporated under the Charitable Trusts Act 1957 (NZ) and having Charity No. CC49977.
 It was founded by Savva Kerdemelidis in 2013, who is an IP/Commercial Legal Adviser and NZ/AU Patent and Trade Mark Attorney.
 Amir Amraie is a pharmacist and entrepreneur and joined the team in 2018.
-The idea of using a flexible prize fund to incentivise development of unmonopolisable therapies was proposed in Savva’s 2014 LLM thesis (available here).
-More recently, the use of Social Impact Bonds has also been suggested as a means for incentivising clinical trials for repurposing generic drugs (see here and here).
+The idea of using a flexible prize fund for specific disease classes (a type of “pay for success” contract) to “de-risk” large clinical trials for unmonopolisable therapies was proposed in Savva’s 2014 LLM thesis (available here).
+More recently, the use of Social Impact Bonds (another type of “pay for success” contract) has also been suggested as a means for incentivising clinical trials for repurposing off-patent drugs (see here and here).
+Our charity is currently raising US$50k to fund a feasibility study to help establish the world’s first social impact bond or prize for repurposing off-patent drugs.

 CEO & Founder